1 Create a mini-book for an added bonus. Kelli's graduation gift

-# 1 Create a mini-book for added bonus.
-Kelli's graduation gift.
+# 1 Create a mini-book for an added bonus.
+Kelli's graduation gift

-# 2 Give your layouts a sentimental feel.
-Anna’s textured layouts.
+# 2 Give your layouts a sentimental feel

-Whenever I need fresh inspiration for scrapbooks ideas, Anna is my go-to person!
+Whenever I need fresh information and pump my inspiration for new memory scrapbooking ideas, Anna is my go-to person!
 She has been scrapbooking for years and challenges herself to try new ideas.
-With the recent loss of her mother, Anna has been creating family scrapbooks for her siblings.
+With the recent loss of her mother, Anna has been creating family memory scrapbooks for her siblings.

-A couple of months ago she and her sister Aimee went through a few boxes of old photos to put together a collage for the funeral.
+A couple of months ago she and her sister Aimee went through a few boxes of old photos to put together a collage to honor her mother's memories for the funeral.
 While discussing some of the photos, Anna and Aimee swapped a lot of "remember when" stories.
 One of their favorite photos was of their mother in a red and white striped simple dress that she sewed by hand.
 Whenever she worked in the garden, she had to wear that dress!

 Press Play On The Video Below To See a Beautiful Idea For Creating Texture On Your Page...

-# 3 Add a personal touch with hand stitching.
-Roxanne’s one-of-a-kind cards.
+# 3 Add a personal touch with hand stitching

 My friend Roxanne is used to being on the go.
 She is busy from the moment she steps out of bed right up until she heads back to bed at night.
 When she ended breaking her leg, we were all concerned about what Roxanne would do with her time since she would be doing a lot of sitting.